mro/ShaarliGo/README.md

   prefix:
 ```

-Each pinboard post gets an additional footer line with a backlink built from
-`prefix` + `id`.
-It's ok to leave `prefix` empty, then a superscript `¹ ` plus the
+It's ok to leave `prefix` empty.
+Each pinboard post gets a backlink as an
-baseurl plus `o/p/` is used to result a complete, clickable address.
+additional footer line.
+If `prefix` is set, the footer line is `prefix` + `id`.

 ## Todos